 Tiffany’s scholarship is funded by MERF, while the other three scholarships are funded by our Chapter’s scholarship fund.
 Congratulations!

 The Mensa Admission Tests are composed of two tests featuring questions involving logic and deductive reasoning.
 If you score at or above the 98th percentile on either of the two tests, you'll qualify and be invited to join Mensa.
 For brainy persons for whom English is a second language, or for highly intelligent dyslexic persons, we also occasionally offer the Culture Fair (non-language) tests which feature questions involving visual logic and deductive reasoning; these are not as dependent on English reading skills as the regular admissions tests.
 However, any applicants may choose to take the Culture Fair tests, whether or not they have special needs.

 It is important to note that our tests are given for the purpose of admission into Mensa and not to provide an IQ score.
 A qualifying score indicates that you've tested at, or better than, 98 percent of the general population.
 American Mensa will release membership qualification only.
 No further information on test scores will be released.

-We offer test sessions at various times and places.
+We offer test sessions at various times and places (see box at right for info about current test!.
 The tests are administered locally, and then sent in to the Mensa national office for scoring.
 Results are usually sent out within 2–3 weeks.
 It is also possible to qualify for Mensa membership using previously taken test scores.
 For more information about this method of qualifying through the use of prior evidence, please visit www.us.mensa.org.
 To register for testing updates, goto http://www.us.mensa.org/directtesting and provide an email address.

 Anyone seeking admission to Mensa is invited to attend, so bring a friend, or bring the family.
 Seating is limited, and will be granted first to those with reservations, based on the order in which people sign up, and then to walk-ins, in the order in which they arrive.